Couzin-Fuchs-Lab/Guenzel-et-al-CollectiveForaging/Analysis/README_Analysis.txt

 	This work was completed with the support of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC 2117 – 422037984.

 6. Data and code availability
-	Data were analyzed and plotted using custom-written MATLAB scripts.
 	Analysis code and processed trajectories are available at https://doi.org/10.5281/zenodo.7541780.
 Custom-written GUI for manually supervised tracking is available at https://github.com/YannickGuenzel/BlobMaster3000